fjl/geas/README.md

 		push 64
 		sha3

 Nested macro definitions are not allowed.
+Macro recursion is also not allowed.

 ### Include Files